rita-barbosa/LAPR4-2324/docs/sb_us_1001/readme.md

 #### CustomerCodeTests

-**Test 1:** Verifies that it is not possible to create an entity code with more than 10 characters.
+**Test 1:** Verifies that it is not possible to create an customer code with more than 10 characters.

 **Refers to Acceptance Criteria:** 1001.2